Investments&Valuations

 • Mercury follows a conservative investment policy, with limited exposure to risky assets.

 • The firm has a long tradition of paying dividends.
-While dividends are currently at historical lows, they are projected to increase over time as conditions normalize.
+But dividends are currently at historical lows.

 Valuation Considerations